plugins-demo-2015/demo/runner/test/README.md

 $ ssh ubuntu@54.163.111.97
 ```

-There is a script to create and move a volume using the HTTP API `/root/api.sh`
+There is a script on runner-1 to create and move a volume using the HTTP API `/root/api.sh`

 This is what I did: